 PayPal and Venmo are close when it comes to how long it takes to transfer money.
-Funds from Venmo transfers are available in one to three days, and funds from PayPal transfers are available in three to five days.
+Funds from Venmo transfers are available in one to three days, and funds from PayPal transfers can take as long as three to five days — although most are available within one business day.
 Both also offer instant transfers to an eligible debit card or bank account.
-The funds will arrive in 30 minutes or less, but you’ll have to pay a 1% fee (for a maximum of $10) for PayPal and 1.75% (25 cent minimum and $25 maximum) for Venmo to initiate this faster service.
+The funds will arrive in 30 minutes or less, but you’ll have to pay a 1.75% fee, for a maximum of $25, to initiate this faster service with either company.

 Good To Know